adback-anti-adblock-solution/slate/source/index.html.md

 ### 1) Integrate AdBack full script in your pages

 <aside class="warning">AdBack proxy is an experimental feature that require activation from an AdBack administrator.
-If you want to use our proxy feature, please contact use at "support@adback.co".</aside>
+If you want to use our proxy feature, please contact us at "support@adback.co".</aside>

 Instead of integrating a simple script that calls the full one, you will need to add the full AdBack script to your page.
 Thus the first calls are not blockable, as they are part of the page code.